Wajkan/private-streaming-service/README.md

 ## How It Works

 Each purchase is a direct transaction between you and the creator.
-The file lives in your personal library wallet — not on a platform that can remove it, alter it or lock you out.
+The file lives in your personal library — not on a platform that can remove it, alter it or lock you out.

 Think of it as owning a digital copy the same way you would own a physical one, except it's accessible everywhere.